mbenetti/llm_segmentation/output/A Data Quality Framework For Small Business.md

 |Analyze the survey results|1 hours|$123.87|
 |Total costs||$788.25|

+###### **Table 1.
+Actual Costs ** **Cost of SBQF **

+As can be seen in Table 1, the SBQF method was a low cost approach to examining quality.
+The method cost the organization under $800 to examine the quality of the CCAR and formulate an action plan to correct the deficiencies found.
+No new personnel positions were created or hired for the process.
+We expect that other small organizations would see a similar sort of expenses associated with the SBQF approach.

 |Activity|Time expended Per person|Cost|
 |---|---|---|
 |TDQM Expert (either new hire or dedicate existing person)||$75,000|